SamCrabtree/CollegeTrendAnalysis/README.md

 4. Utilize a virtual environment and include instructions in your README on how the user should set one up
 5. Annotate your .py files with well-written comments and a clear README.md (only applicable if you’re not using a jupyter notebook).
+NOTE: This SHOULD be met by the file you are reading right now!

+Setup

+This program requires two major steps for setup.
+First, is the setup of a virtual environment.
+Second, you will need to get an API Key from CollegeScorecard.com.

+Virtual Environment

+There are two ways you can go about creating a virtual environment.

+1. Poetry
+Poetry uses primarily TOML files to help create a virtual environment and install all necessary

+2. VENV
+The most common way to create a virtual environment.

+API Key

+In order to use this program, you will need to get an API key from the